mattmakai/fullstackpython.com/source/content/pages/operating-system.rst

 Red Hat and CentOS
 ------------------
-Red Hat Enterprise Linux (RHEL) and Community enterprise Operating System (CentOS) are essentially the same distribution.
+`Red Hat Enterprise Linux <http://www.redhat.com/products/enterprise-linux/>`_ (RHEL) and Community enterprise Operating
+System (CentOS) are essentially the same distribution.
 The key difference is that CentOS is an open source free derivative of RHEL.

+RHEL and CentOS use a different package manager and command-line interface from Debian-based Linux distributions: RPM Package Manager (RPM) and the Yellowdog Updater, Modified (YUM).
+RPM has a specific .rpm file format to handle the packaging and installation of libraries and applications.
+YUM provides a command-line interface for interacting with the RPM system.